ftestini/aws-utils/auto-stop-ec2-instances/README.md

-# Automatically turn off your EC2 instances
+# EC2 Instances Auto Stop

 EC2 instances are Virtual Machines in AWS Cloud, that acts as remote servers.